Taiwrash/taiwrash-gio-2024-demo/README.md

 The application will startup and you will be provided a URL to the application.
 Use Cloud Shell's [web preview](https://cloud.google.com/shell/docs/using-web-preview) function to launch the preview page.
 You may also visit that in the browser to view the application.
 Choose the functionality that you would like to check out and the application will prompt the Vertex AI Gemini API and display the responses.

-## Build and Deploy the Application to Cloud Run
+## PART 2: Build and Deploy the Application to Cloud Run

-> NOTE: **Before you move forward, ensure that you have followed the instructions in [SETUP.md](../SETUP.md).**
+> NOTE: **Before you move forward, ensure that you have followed the instructions in [SETUP.md](/SETUP.md).**
-> Additionally, ensure that you have cloned this repository and you are currently in the `gemini-streamlit-cloudrun` folder.
+> Additionally, ensure that you have cloned this repository and you are currently in the `taiwrash-gio-2024-demo` folder.
 This should be your active working directory for the rest of the commands.

-To deploy the Streamlit Application in [Cloud Run](https://cloud.google.com/run/docs/quickstarts/deploy-container), we need to perform the following steps:
+To deploy the GEMINI API, Streamlit Application in [Cloud Run](https://cloud.google.com/run/docs/quickstarts/deploy-container), we need to perform the following steps:

 1. Your Cloud Run app requires access to two environment variables: